dwarvesf/playground/Use Cases/building-data-pipeline-ogif-transcriber.md

   - 'data-engineering'
   - 'project-management'
   - 'case-study'
-title: 'Building data pipeline for OGIF Transcriber'
+title: 'Building data pipeline for OGIF transcriber'
 ---

 At Dwarves, we needed an automated way to transcribe and summarize the recordings of our weekly OGIF events for our Brainery knowledge hub.
 The key challenge was to build a scalable data pipeline that could efficiently process YouTube videos, extract audio, transcribe the content using AI models, and store the results for downstream analysis and search.